The Chinese Grammar Structures List for Beginners: 13 Patterns to Get You Started

 5. Adj + 地 + Adj

-地 can also be used to modify/qualify an adjective:
+地 can also be used to modify an adjective.

 Common Chinese Grammar Patterns for 吗 (ma) vs. 吧 (ba) vs. 呢 (ne)

-So maybe your mind was blown when you first heard about question words – words which convert sentences into questions when they’re placed at the end of a sentence.
+So maybe your mind was blown when you first heard about question words—words that convert sentences into questions when they’re placed at the end of a sentence.

 6. Clause + 吗